 If you are looking to a company liquidation of a business of which you are a director you may be concerned as to whether it will affect you personally and more specifically your credit rating.

-Whilst we’d like to give you a definitive answer the fact is that we can say for definite ‘it depends!’
+Whilst we’d like to give you a definitive answer to the fact is that we can say for definite ‘it depends!’

 The first place to start is the act of liquidation itself.
 Remember that liquidation happens to a company and not the individual directors so in many ways it is isolated from your personal credit history.

 Your credit history is a listing of all the financial dealings that you’ve had personally and in general, won’t include any debts or legal judgements that attach to a company you are a director of.
 By extension, this also means that your family won’t be affected.
 Of course, as with most things in life, reality can be a little more complex.

 It’s important to bear in mind that liquidation – the act of actually winding down the company and formally ending its life – is completely different from going into administration or agreeing on a Creditors Voluntary Arrangement.
 In fact, a liquidation can happen to a company just because it has reached the end of its life and not necessarily because it has found itself in financial difficulties.

 An example of this would be a business that has sold off any trademarks or Intellectual property, has no assets or liabilities and no staff save for the directors.
 In this case, it makes sense to liquidate the company and have it removed from the Companies House register to avoid the administrative tasks that naturally go with a limited company.

 In this case, the directors probably won’t have any guarantees active and in any case, as there are no liabilities outstanding they won’t be acted upon.
 By the same token if there are no upset creditors then there is likely to be little in the way of investigation as to conduct and hence no likelihood of an adverse finding against an individual.
 Consequently, there will be little or no impact on any single person’s credit rating.

 The opposite can certainly be true if a company goes into liquidation due to creditor action.